 Available on: Netflix

-Dash & Lily is a cute coming of age story that both adults and teenagers will enjoy.
+Communicating by notes left in the book, they task each other to do things that push them out of their comfort zones.
+It’s a cute coming-of-age story that both adults and teenagers will enjoy.
 Plus, the crew gives us some of the best New York City Christmas scenes filmed in recent memory.

 When Harry Met Sally (1989)

-Available on: Netflix, HBO Max
+Available on: Tubi

 Serendipity (2001)

-Available on: Starz
+Available on: Max

-After trying to buy the same cashmere gloves, Jonathan and Sarah decide to have dessert at Serendipity 3 (for some of the best hot chocolate in NYC) although they’re both in committed relationships.
+One of the best movies set in New York City, Serendipity starts (and ends) with Christmas shopping at Bloomingdales.
+After trying to buy the same cashmere gloves, Jonathan and Sarah decide to have dessert at nearby restaurant Serendipity 3 (for some of the best hot chocolate in NYC), although they’re both in committed relationships.
+The movie then covers all their serendipitous meetings and, in doing so, shows beautiful scenes of the Big Apple.

 Collateral Beauty (2016)

-A bit of a heart-wrenching movie, Collateral Beauty is a movie about loss, honesty and love.
-The film stars Will Smith as Howard Inlet, a dad who’s daughter has passed away and is spiraling emotionally.
+A heart-wrenching movie, Collateral Beauty is about loss, honesty, and love.
+The film stars Will Smith as Howard Inlet, a dad whose daughter has passed away and is spiraling emotionally.
+Howard begins writing letters to Love, Time, and Death, which his business partners get their hands on.

-The final scene takes place on Christmas Eve, but I won’t spoil the ending.
-All you need to know is that this is one of the best movies set in New York City with notable Christmas scenes.
+The partners go to incredible lengths to oust Howard from the company, which only shines a light on their own personal struggles.
+The final scene occurs on Christmas Eve, but I won’t spoil it.
+All you need to know is that this is one of the best movies set in New York City and has notable Christmas scenes.

 Ghostbusters II (1989)